synaptics-astra/doc/linux/index.rst

     Astra Machina's 40 Pin GPIO Header pinout

-Windows and Mac host PCs will require an additional driver to interface with the USB to UART chip on the external UART board.
+Windows and Mac hosts will require an additional driver to interface with the USB to UART chip on the USB-TTL board.
 Please download the appropriate driver for your host from `Silicon Labs CP210x USB to UART Bridge VCP Drivers <https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads>`__ page.
 Linux hosts generally have support for this chip enabled by default.

-Once the driver is installed the serial console can be accessed using a serial communications program like Putty, HyperTerminal, Tera Term, Screen, or Minicom.
+Once the driver is installed the serial console can be accessed using a terminal emulator program such as Putty, HyperTerminal, Tera Term, Screen, or Minicom.

 .. figure:: media/putty.png